scipp/sciline/docs/developer/adr/0001-remove-isinstance-checks-when-setting-parameters.md

 ## Decision

+- The core scope of Sciline is the definition of task graphs.
+  Type validation is not.
 - Remove the mechanism that checks if a value is an instance of the key when setting it as a parameter.
 - Encourage users to validate inputs in providers, which can also be tested in unit tests without setting up the full workflow.
 - Encourage users to use a more general parameter validation mechanism using other libraries.